Table of Contents

 - Impaired cognition or confusion

 - Impaired balance or coordination

-Vivitrol is typically injected monthly and works as an extended-release intramuscular injection.
+Naltrexone is typically injected monthly and works as an extended-release intramuscular injection.
 In rare cases, where a patient is seen to metabolize the drug quickly, it can be given every 21 days.
-In its oral form, called Naltrexone, it needs to be taken daily.
+The oral form, called Naltrexone, needs to be taken daily.

-No. As mentioned, it is not addictive and cannot be abused.
+No. As mentioned above, it is not addictive and cannot be abused.
 It has been shown to significantly lower relapse risks and cravings.

-Vivitrol, like every other MAT, is not a cure for addiction or SUD.
+Naltrexone, like every other MAT drug, is not a cure for addiction or SUD.
 Taking it independent of clinical treatment will many times lead to relapse.
-It is important to find a treatment provider who can guide you as to how long Vivitrol will be beneficial while doing the work of addiction recovery.
-Whether it is short-term or long-term, it should be accompanied by good clinical treatment.
+It is important to find a treatment provider who can guide you as to how long naltrexone will be beneficial while concurrently doing the work of addiction recovery.
+Whether it is short-term or long-term, it should be accompanied by good clinical treatment and oversight.
 This will allow for sustained recovery.

-While there are opioids in your system it can be dangerous to take Vivitrol.
-It can bring severe withdrawal symptoms and precipitate sudden opioid withdrawal.
-Checking into a treatment facility to carefully monitor when it is safe to begin is the best way to go about it.
+It can be dangerous to take Naltrexone while there are opioids in your system.
+It can cause severe withdrawal symptoms and precipitate sudden opioid withdrawal.
+Checking into a treatment facility to carefully monitor when it is safe to begin is the most recommended option.

 - Stomach pain

 - Loss of appetite

 - Pain, bruising, swelling, itching, and infection (at the site of injection)